DeepFracture: A Generative Approach for Predicting Brittle Fractures with Neural Discrete Representation Learning: Learning Process

 \subsection{Creating Learning Data}

-The potential data format for the deep learning training input data during collisions includes impulse information, external forces acting on the mesh surface, and kinetic energy before and after the collision.
-In rigid-body engines like Bullet Physics, impulse information is used to represent the movement state before and after a collision.
-Therefore, we input impulse information into deep learning models to simulate energy transfer in collisions.
-The physics engine temporarily converts the kinetic energy of the colliding objects into impulse information at the moment of collision, and then uses this information to adapt the velocity of the objects after the collision.
-Impulse information is also used in brittle fracture simulations to determine stress information using the BEM method.
+The potential data format for the deep learning training input during collisions includes impulse information, external forces acting on the mesh surface, and kinetic energy before and after the collision.
+In rigid-body engines like Bullet Physics (as discussed in Section~\ref{sec:prerequisite}), impulse information is used to represent the movement state before and after a collision.
+Therefore, we input impulse information into generative models to simulate energy transfer in collisions.
+The physics engine temporarily converts the kinetic energy of colliding objects into impulse information at the moment of collision.
+This information is then used to adjust the objects' velocities post-collision and to determine stress information in the BEM method.

-To create training data (see left part of Figure~\ref{fig:learning-process}), we assume the target shape exists in a zero-gravity scene where it will be destroyed.
-We place the target shape in the scene and a spherical space at its center.
-From sampling positions on the spherical space surface, we randomly fire balls towards the center.
-When a ball collides with the target shape, we save the impulse information occurring on the shape's surface as $\mathbi{V}^{\text{raw}}$.
-We also save the shape generated by the destruction simulation as $\mathcal{S}^{\text{part}}$, and convert it to a \emph{geometically-segmented signed distance function} (GS-SDF) format $\mathcal{S}^{\text{gssdf}}$ discussed later in Section~\ref{sec:gs-sdf}.
+We design a collision scene between a breakable target and an unbreakable sphere to simulate a single collision scene as described in Section \ref{sec:prerequisite}.
+We assume that the target shape in a zero-gravity scene will be destroyed.
+We position the target shape at the centre of a spherical space in such a scene.
+We then randomly shoot balls toward the centre from sampled positions on the surface of the spherical space.
+When a ball collides with the target shape, we store the impulse information occurring on the shape's surface as $J^{\mathrm{raw}}$.
+We also store the shape generated by the destruction simulation as $\mathcal{S}^{\mathrm{part}}$, and convert it to a \emph{Geometrically-Segmented Signed Distance Function} (GS-SDF) format $\mathcal{S}^{\mathrm{gssdf}}$, discussed later in Section~\ref{sec:gs-sdf}.